bmquiroz/playbooks/README6.md

-# Swarm Automated Deployment
+# Server Name Generator Tool

-The Server Name Generator Tool allows you to create 15 character host names based on the Aon standard naming convention (e.g. NL4DWDPCMS1234).
+The Server Name Generator (SNG) Tool allows you to create 15 character host names based on the Aon standard naming convention (e.g. NL4DWDPCMS1234).

 For a complete list of values and functional mappings, please visit this page.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites